 Detail of an Ecuadorian poncho (c.
 1900-1950)

-The Micro/Macro Textiles: Object Studies blog is a collection of object-based investigations done by students in the Micro/Macro Textiles: Object Studies course at the School of the Art Institute of Chicago (SAIC).
+The Micro/Macro Textiles: Object Studies blog is a collection of object-based investigations done by students in the Micro/Macro Textiles: Artist Reserach Seminar at the School of the Art Institute of Chicago (SAIC).
 This course is held in the Textile Resource Center (TRC) in the Fiber & Material Studies (FMS) department, and was first taught by artist and educator, Anne Wilson.
 It is now taught by professor Isaac Facio, a conservator at the Art Institute of Chicago's Conservation and Science Department.

 Batik, photo edited by Ailene DeVries

-Using tools like the dino-lite, a powerful digital microscope, tweezers, loupes, and fiber tests, we engage deeply with the physical material at our fingertips.
+Using magnificaton tools like digital microscopes, we engage deeply with the physical material at our fingertips.

 Dino-lite capture of a silk suture during a visit from Dr. Maggie D'Aversa